teamookla/ookla-open-data/README.md

 --no-sign-request
 ```

-In this example, we pass the `--recursive` option to the AWS S3 copy command to download the compressed shapefiles located at the S3 URI defined by service type, year, and quarter.
-The filename corresponds to the start date of the quarter and the network service type: `2020-01-01_performance_fixed_tiles.zip`.

 To download the 2020 Q3 mobile and fixed time series datasets, we can also specify the full S3 URI to download the objects: